Homemade Deodorant Recipes

 Directions:

-- Put powder pixture into a shake box or a container with a powder puff.
+- Put into a shake box with a puff.

-Updated notes: to give you an idea of tea tree oil/ratio, it’s about 10 drops per 1 cup of total powder mix.
-Adjust to your preference, there are no hard and fast rules here.
+Updated notes: The general tea tree/ratio is about 10 drops per 1 cup of total mix.
+Adjust to preference, there are no hard and fast rules here.

-If you find your skin is very sensitive and store bought deodorants are irritating your skin, give this a try.
-Tea tree oil is antifungal, a disinfectant, powerful antiseptic, this fights odor unbelievably well.
+If skin is very sensitive and commercial products are irritating, give this a try.
+Tea tree is antifungal, a disinfectant, powerful antiseptic, this fights odor unbelievably well.

-- Mix equal parts of baking soda, petroleum jelly and talcum powder.
+- Combine equal parts of baking soda, petroleum jelly and talcum powder.
 Melt over low heat until it’s completely smooth and well mixed.
-Stir constantly while the ingredients are heating.
+Stir constantly while heating.

-- Pour into a container and seal.
+- Pour into a jar and seal.
 Cool at room temperature then use as needed.

 - For the first batch try 2 or 3 TBS per ingredient to start with.
 If you like it, increase the amounts for a larger batch.